priyajoice/Employee_portal/README.md

 # Employee_portal
-Employee Portal developed using Flask framework.
+Employee Portal developed using Flask framework and running on Docker.
+The Dockerized Application covers all CRUD operations in the PostgreSQL database.